lbryio/lbry.tech/documents/glossary.md

 ### Stream Key

-Found in the *manifest*, this is the cryptographic key needed to decode the content blobs of a stream.
+Found in the [[manifest]], this is the cryptographic key needed to decrypt the content blobs of a stream.

 ### Support (Claim Support)